16 year old Alan Forrest proved to be United’s hero at Hampden Park after he scored the winner three minutes from time.

 United found themselves 1-0 down in the first half through a penalty but strikes from Moffat and Forrest allowed Ayr to progress to the Second Round of the Ramsdens Cup.

-United made two changes from the side that defeated Cumnock Juniors with trialist, Martyn Campbell coming in for newly signed Josh McArthur and Craig Malcolm beginning the game in place of Alan Forrest.
+Ayr United made two changes from the side that defeated Cumnock Juniors with trialist, Martyn Campbell coming in for newly signed Josh McArthur.
+Craig Malcolm began the game in place of Alan Forrest.

 In their striking new red away kit, United stormed forward in the early stages, terrorising the Queen’s Park rear guard.